 The specialist gave a short but amused laugh, waving a hand a few times as he returned to stripping the last of his armor from his legs.
 "Sure, go ahead!
 Rules are rules – you can lock me in here if you need to, I won’t be offended."
 Barnes looked surprised at this, hesitation crossing his features once more.
 "Oh, and tell Rourke I said hi, and that my tattoo is still better than his," Holmes added cheerfully.

-The spry fi’la was no more than five-and-a-half feet tall, representing the bottom range of the average height for his species.
-His features suggested a rather solid lupus bloodline despite his relatively shorter stature, which seemed to be confirmed by his sleek yet stocky build.
+The spry soldier was no more than five-and-a-half feet tall, certainly short for his species.
+His features suggested at least a partial lupus bloodline despite his relatively shorter stature, which seemed to be confirmed by his sleek yet stocky build.
 The thicker-than-usual hide covering his frame was almost entirely an uncommon shade of grey, save for a half-diamond of white fur that began just under his jaw and came to a point somewhere above his navel.
 Both neck and upper chest were scruffier than usual, giving away somewhat the location of his bitterly cold homeland.

 If one studied the odd chupadore carefully, they would also notice the small telltale holes in his lower jaw and at the base of his tail – locations of piercings he currently had removed in an attempt to at least somewhat meet the strict criteria for physical appearance of an enlisted soldier.
-As Barnes had almost immediately latched onto: the almost-silver chupa sported a pink-dyed tail tuft…which matched the very bases of his claws, where a hastily-removed paint job of the same defiant pink still remained visible, should one care enough to inspect closely.
+As Barnes had almost immediately latched onto: the newcomer also sported a pink-dyed tail tuft…which matched the very bases of his claws, where a hastily-removed paint job of the same defiant hue still remained visible, should one care enough to inspect closely.

-"Then I’ll make it quick, Nelson," the grey fi’la shot back coolly, glaring down at the handset.
-"Good news is the encryption seems to be holding up fine, give my love to Ricky.
-Bad news is that you fed them the wrong fuckin’ name."
+"Then I’ll make it quick, Nelson," he shot back coolly, glaring down at the handset.
+"Good news is the encryption seems to be holdin' up just fine, give my love to Ricky.
+Bad news is that you fed 'em the wrong fuckin’ name."

 "What?!"
-The static-laced voice bubbled with both frustration and concern.
+The static-laced voice bubbled with frustration more than concern.

-"Yeah, and not only that, but apparently they have a corporal here who’s a goddamn bureaucrat junkie currently en route to contact both Red Command and Outpost 15 to verify my identity," he explained as he kicked moodily at one of the spare clips of armor-piercing rounds to send it skittering across the concrete floor.
-"So you got about two or three minutes to get your asses in gear, get a correction into Command’s recent orders and also run a hot patch for a direct link to 15."
+"Yeah, an' not only that, but apparently they gotta corporal here who’s a goddamn bureaucrat junkie currently en route to contact both Red Command an' Outpost 15 to verify my identity," he explained as he kicked moodily at one of the spare clips of armor-piercing rounds to send it skittering across the concrete floor.
+"So you got 'bout two or three minutes to get yer asses in gear, get a correction into Command’s recent orders and also run a hot patch for a direct link to 15."
 He paused, then smiled slightly despite the mounting concerns.
 "Those nerds gonna be able to work that out, or am I gonna die in a locker room that doesn’t have even one hot naked guy around to grant me my final wish?"

-There was a few beats of silence punctuated only by the steady crackling of the communicator before the female’s voice came through once more, trimmed with surprising confidence.
-"We can handle it.
-I know I don’t need to say this, but don’t lose your cool, Sammy.
+There was a few beats of silence punctuated only by the steady crackling of the communicator before the female’s voice came through once more, trimmed with easy confidence.
+"We'll handle it.
+I know I don’t need to say this, but don’t lose your cool, Samael.
 And…hey."
 A pause long enough for an unseen sigh.
-"Be careful, okay?
+"Watch your ass.
+No unnecessary risks.
 All you gotta do is get them to send the bullets to Red Headquarters…that should take at least three or four weeks for them to work out the issue and have the ammo shipped back to the depot.
 And that’s it, understand?
 Do NOT do something stupid, like--"